Search Icon

 • There is substantial evidence that a fetus can experience pain by 15 weeks, and possibly even earlier.1

-• More of the preborn baby’s skeleton hardens from cartilage into bone.
-If a doctor took an X-ray this week, the fetus’s skeleton would be visible.3
+• If a doctor took an X-ray this week, the unborn baby’s skeleton would be visible.2

-Scientific advancements provide clear evidence that the fetus feels pain by 15 weeks gestation, and possibly even earlier.
+Scientific advancements provide clear evidence that the fetus feels unreflective pain by 15 weeks gestation, and possibly even earlier.
+Unreflective pain is an immediate sensory experience of pain without necessarily knowing one is in pain.4

 Substantial neuroscience research concludes that the fetus can feel pain by 15 weeks.
 One can examine the development of pain receptors, pain neurotransmitters, and brain structures supporting the awareness of pain.
 While touch receptors cover almost all of the body, pain receptors develop later than regular touch receptors.
-Pain receptors develop from 10 to 17 weeks, starting in the hands and the area around the mouth.5 Two neurotransmitters specific to pain processing, substance P and enkephalins, have already appeared at 10 to 12 weeks and 12 to 14 weeks, respectively.
-Furthermore, nerves connecting the primitive pain receptors with the spinal cord and thalamus can be observed as early as 15 weeks.6 While the cortex may not be fully developed, a number of brain structures that process pain activity including the brainstem, insula, and thalamus, are sufficiently mature to process pain at 15 weeks.7 Taken together, there is considerable evidence that a fetus can now feel pain.
+Pain receptors develop from 10 to 17 weeks, starting in the hands and the area around the mouth.5 Two neurotransmitters specific to pain processing, substance P and enkephalins, have already appeared at 7 weeks.6 Furthermore, nerves connecting the primitive pain receptors with the spinal cord and thalamus can be observed as early as 15 weeks.7 While the cortex may not be fully developed, a number of brain structures that process pain activity including the brainstem, insula, and thalamus, are sufficiently mature to process pain at 15 weeks.8 Taken together, there is considerable evidence that the fetus can now feel pain.

 Furthermore, researchers who have devoted their careers to the neuroscience of pain have concluded that fetal pain is possible from a very early age.
 Two medical professionals, one pro-choice and one pro-life came to the following conclusion:

-“Overall, the evidence, and a balanced reading of that evidence, points towards an immediate and unreflective pain experience mediated by the developing function of the nervous system from as early as 12 weeks.9
+“Overall, the evidence, and a balanced reading of that evidence, points towards an immediate and unreflective pain experience mediated by the developing function of the nervous system from as early as 12 weeks.10

 Similarly, European neurologists and embryologists came to a similar conclusion in 2016:

-“…the fetus is exposed to rudimentary painful stimuli starting from the 15th gestation week and … it is extremely sensitive to painful stimuli.10
+“…the fetus is exposed to rudimentary painful stimuli starting from the 15th gestation week and … it is extremely sensitive to painful stimuli.11

-At 15 weeks, the fetus’s entire body responds to light touch with the exception of parts of the back, buttocks, and thighs.11 The fetus also starts moving each finger separately, and often sucks his or her thumb.
-By 16 weeks, the unborn child starts grasping objects.12 Interestingly, boys and girls move differently in the womb.
-In fact, girls open and close their mouths more often than boys do!13 Until this point, the fetus has been mostly stoic.
-Now the preborn child produces complex facial expressions.
-According to some research groups, the fetus can even smile!14
+At 15 weeks, the unborn baby’s entire body responds to light touch with the exception of parts of the back, buttocks, and thighs.12 The baby also can move each finger separately, and often sucks his thumb.
+By 16 weeks, the unborn child starts grasping objects.13 14 During the first 20 weeks of pregnancy, babies sometimes lift their hands behind their heads or cross their legs, lying in poses that look remarkably like they’re relaxing in a hammock.15 Interestingly, boys and girls move differently in the womb.
+In fact, girls open and close their mouths more often than boys do!16

 Fetal senses

-In bone development, the structures destined to become bone often start as cartilage.
+The bones of the unborn child’s skeleton are made in one of two ways.
+Some bones, like the skull and collarbone, form directly from sheets of tissue rather than cartilage.28 Other bones start as cartilage, the same tissue that gives the outer ear its structure.
 As development continues, the cartilage is slowly replaced by bone cells.
-In a single long bone, the middle of the bone starts to harden first, and the ends keep growing longer and longer as cartilage.
-This cartilage, too, is later replaced by bone.
-By 15 weeks, if a doctor took an X-ray this week, the fetus’s skeleton would be visible.21
+In a single long bone, the middle of the bone starts to harden first, and the ends keep growing longer and longer by adding cartilage.
+This cartilage, too, is later replaced by bone.29 By 15 weeks, if a doctor took an X-ray this week, the baby’s skeleton would be visible.30

 Dive Deeper